thomasleavy/Portfolio-Website/README.md

 # Portfolio Mockup Website

-This is a mockup portfolio website built using React and Tailwind CSS.
-It shows my skills and projects in a visually appealing manner.
+This repository contains a mockup portfolio website, built using React and Tailwind CSS.
+It shows my skills and projects in a visually appealing way.
 It is available at: https://thomasleavy.github.io/Portfolio-Website/

 ## Technologies Used
 - React